bbauska/zombiePolitics/README.md

-ly contained and invisible spaces of disposability These young people constitute a new and more unsettling scene of suffering, one that reveals not only vast inequal­ ities in our economic landscape but also portends a liiture that has no claim to a spr­ ited notion hope, characteristic of an aspiring democracy.
+ly contained and invisible spaces of disposability These young people constitute a new and more unsettling scene of suffering, one that reveals not only vast inequal­ ities in our economic landscape but also portends a liiture that has no claim to a spr­ ited notion hope, characteristic of an aspiring democracy.</p>

-We are treated endlessly to stories in which young people are robbed of their innocence as they are forced to worry about problems that are ordinarily the respon­ sibility of adults.
+<p>We are treated endlessly to stories in which young people are robbed of their
+innocence as they are forced to worry about problems that are ordinarily the respon­ sibility of adults.
 Too many children find themselves living in cars or seedy motels, or even worse, living on the streets.
 They think about gettingjobs to help their par­ ents buy food, put down money for an apartment, or simply get a motel room.
-Childhood concerns about dating, sports, and hanging out with friends are now replaced with more crucial, if not time-consuming and health-draining, concerns about surviving on a daily basis.
+Childhood concerns about dating, sports, and hanging out with friends are now replaced with more crucial, if not time-consuming and health-draining, concerns about surviving on a daily basis.</p>

-These narratives just scratch the surface of a new social and economic reality, as millions of children now find themselves suffering physical, psychological, and developmental problems that thus far have gone unacknowledged by the Obama administration, as it bails out the automotive industries, banks, and other financial
+<p>These narratives just scratch the surface of a new social and economic reality,
+as millions of children now find themselves suffering physical, psychological, and developmental problems that thus far have gone unacknowledged by the Obama administration, as it bails out the automotive industries, banks, and other financial